sparkflows/sparkflows-docs/docs/operations/installing-jdbc-drivers.rst

 MySQL
 +++++

-- MySQL connector can be downloaded from : https://dev.mysql.com/downloads/connector/j/ or you can download it directly from maven repository : https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.11/
+- MySQL connector can be downloaded either from : https://dev.mysql.com/downloads/connector/j/ or you can download it directly from maven repository : https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.11/
 - After downloading, untar it with : ``tar xvf mysql-connector-java-8.0.11.tar.gz``
 - After untaring, the JDBC JAR file is available in the directory.
 - Use the JAR file (mysql-connector-java-8.0.11.jar) for installation in the Fire.